-Proper brand management is vital to ensure that customers and society are not adversely affected by unauthorized use of trademarks within the Group and improper use of Canon’s corporate logos by third parties.
+Proper brand management is vital to ensure that customers and society are not adversely affected by improper handling of Canon’s corporate logos within the Group or misuse of these logos by third parties.

-In 2016, the Brand Management Committee discussed the appropriateness of trade names and product names from a brand perspective as well as use of the Canon trademark, providing appropriate advice and support to the relevant persons.
+The Brand Management Committee discusses the appropriateness of trade names and product names from a brand perspective as well as use of the Canon trademark, providing appropriate advice and support to relevant persons.

-Going forward, we will conduct awareness campaigns aimed at employees in charge of products and brands in individual business divisions and conduct awareness campaigns for all expatriates (7 sessions, 195 participants in 2016) during training to further improve brand management capabilities across the Group.
+We will continue to conduct awareness campaigns aimed at employees in charge of product branding in individual business divisions, and conduct awareness campaigns for all employees assigned outside Japan (7 sessions, 217 participants in 2017) during training to further improve brand management capabilities across the Group.

 Counterfeit products cannot be overlooked as they not only damage the brand but may also lead to economic losses arising from malfunctions and inferior quality, and in the worst case, cause injury to or endanger the lives of customers who purchased a product trusting in the Canon brand.